RMLio/social-media-archiving/data-quality/shapes/europeana-shapes/README.md

 * We replaced `sh:predicate` with `sh:path`
 * Line 35: The aggregation shape is an instance of `sh:NodeShape` instead of `sh:Shape`
 * Line 40: The term `sh:scopeClass` was changed to `sh:targetClass`
-* Line 43,44: The terms `sh:constraint` were replaced with `sh:node` as they refer to other constraints
+* Line 43,44: The terms `sh:constraint` were replaced with `sh:node` as they refer to other constraints (except for "closure shapes" as `sh:closed` did not work this way, in that case we made the closure shape target the class instead of let it being invoked)
 * Line 89: The class for `<Aggregation#correlation>` was changed from `sh:Constraint` to `sh:Shape`
 * Line 136: The term `sh:valueShape` was replaced with `sh:node`
 * Line 316: The property shape `<Aggregation/edm_ugc#cardinality>` contained two minCounts, the larger value was adapted to `sh:maxCount`